wjxin24/dungeon-adventure/README.md

 On each floor, there are several coins whose coordinates are randomly generated.
 If the player meets the coin reward (move to the coordinate where the coin reward lies), then the player can gain the coins.

 During the escape, if the player's HP=0, then he dies and the game is over.
-If the player could survive and arrive at D3 of the 5-th floor with HP>0, he wins the game.
+If the player could survive and arrive at (3,3) of the 3rd floor with HP>0, he wins the game.

-## Features we want to implement:
-- Monsters and coins are generated in random grids(coordinates) whenever the player enters a new floor.
-- The levels of monsters are generated randomly within a given range on each floor.
-- The player can see floor number, the coordinate of the current grid, health points, combat level, number of coins after each step.
-- The coins a player can win after defeating a monster depends on level(player) - level(monster).
-- The HP a player will lose after being defeated by a monster depends on level(monster) - level(player).
-- The player can save the game status, including health points, combat level and floor number, and quit the game at any time.
-- The player can start a new game or continue the unfinished game (if exists).
+Player could choose to start a new game or continue last attempt (if exists).

 ## Coding elements and related features:
 1. Generation of random game sets or events: